phanthanhkhai480/Project/README.md

 # Project
-Project has been developed from school up to now
+Project has been developed from school and during my own time